rkcudjoe/ruby/README.md

-# ruby
-All the Ruby things
+# The Self-Taught Programmer's Ultimate Guide To Ruby (and Rails)